bitwarden/help/_articles/account/vault-timeout.md

 - **Lock** (*default*).

   Locking your Vault will maintain Vault data on the device.
-You will only be prompted to enter your Master Password to decrypt your Vault; no [Two-step Login]({% link _articles/two-step-login/setup-two-step-login.md %}) method will be required to unlock your Vault.
+You will only be prompted to enter your Master Password to decrypt your Vault, however no [Two-step Login]({% link _articles/two-step-login/setup-two-step-login.md %}) method will be required to unlock your Vault.

   Bitwarden client applications don't need to be online to unlock.
 - **Log Out**.